w3nest/rx-vdom/doc/assets/tutorials.basics.md

 Just like reactive attributes, reactive child also accepts attributes such as `untilFirst`, `wrapper` & `sideEffects`.
 More information can be found in <api-link target="RxChild" kind="interface"></api-link> API documentation.

+---

 ## RxChildren

-The concept of reactive children involves a vDOM's entire list of children being bound to an observable.
+The concept of reactive children (<api-link target="RxChildren" kind="type-alias"></api-link>) involves a vDOM's entire list of children being bound to an observable.
 Three policies are available:

 - `append` : All children are appended at every emission of new items from `source$`.